asterisk/documentation/docs/Development/Reference-Information/Other-Reference-Information/Confbridge-state-changes.md

 pageid: 21463456
 ---

-!!! note
+/// note
 This page discusses confbridge state information for internal development use.
 This is unrelated to the device, extension or presence state concepts at the user level.

-[//]: # (end-note)
+///

 Intro
 =====